Corporación América Airports Announces Fourth Quarter 2022 Financial Results Call and Webcast

+CORPORACIÓN AMÉRICA AIRPORTS ANNOUNCES FOURTH QUARTER 2022 FINANCIAL RESULTS CALL AND WEBCAST

 Corporación América Airports S.A.
-(NYSE: CAAP), a leading private airport operator in the world, today announced that it will report its Fourth Quarter 2022 results on Tuesday, March 21, after market closes.
+(NYSE: CAAP), a leading private airport operator in the world, today announced that it will report its Fourth Quarter 2022 results on Wednesday, March 22, before market opens.
 We remind all participants to connect through the telephone in order to ask questions.

 Earnings Release